shengkai866/recipes-rate/README.md

 |4 |475785|       90|      17|            13|   Normal Energy|             5.0|           normal|

 ### Univariate Analysis
-The following graph is the distribution of the Average Rate, as the graph shown that the distribution is a right-skewed graph, which means the average rate for most of recipes is stayed in the range between 4.5 and 5.0.
+The following graph shows the distribution of the average ratings.
+As the graph illustrates, the distribution is right-skewed, meaning that most recipes have an average rating between 4.5 and 5.0.
+Understanding the distribution of the average rating provides valuable insight into the general trend, helping us predict the average rating of unseen data.

 <iframe src="plot/The_distribution_of_Average_Rating.html" width=800 height=600 frameBorder=0></iframe>

+The following graph shows the distribution of the number of ingredients.
+It reveals that the majority of recipes have between 5 and 15 ingredients.
+This distribution also provides insight into the importance of the number of ingredients, suggesting its potential relevance in recipe ratings or other aspects of the data.

+<iframe src="plot/Number_ingredients.html" width=800 height=600 frameBorder=0></iframe>